puppetlabs/puppet-docs/source/puppet/index.markdown

 Learn about different areas of Puppet, fix problems, and design solutions.

-### Components

-Learn more about major working parts of the Puppet system.

-* [Puppet commands: master, agent, apply, resource, and more](/guides/tools.html) --- components of the system

 ### Installing and Configuring

 Get Puppet up and running at your site.